 Talent performs steps

 In the scatter plot, each dot represents a cell.
 Click on “polygon gate” on the “Global Worksheet”, and then select the population with a low forward scatter and an intermediate side scatter [1-SCREEN].
 Circle the population with a low forward scatter and an intermediate side scatter and double click to close [2-SCREEN].
-On a new dot plot window, right click on the window, and select “view population”.
-Click “P1”, then double click on the circled population to display the selected cells in a new window [3-SCREEN].
+On a new dot plot window, right click on the window, select “view population”, and click “P1” [3-SCREEN].

 Talent performs steps

-Talent performs steps

-Talent performs steps
+Talent performs steps Video editor: Shot with 5.6.1

+Talent performs steps Video editor: This shot did not include all of the information originally included in the VO.
+VO has been adjusted accordingly.

 Then, in the new window, gate the viable, CD45-positive cells by plotting “Viability” on the y-axis and “CD-45” on the x-axis.
 Use “polygon gate” to circle the cells with a low viability and high CD45 signal, and select “P2” to display the selected cells in a new window.
-In the next window, gate for CD45-positive leukocytes, excluding T lymphocytes.
-With “CD45” on the x-axis and “CD3” on the y-axis, circle the population with a high CD45 signal and low/negative CD3 signal, and select “P3” [1-SCREEN].
+(5.7.1) In the next window, gate for CD45-positive leukocytes, excluding T lymphocytes.
+With “CD45” on the x-axis and “CD3” on the y-axis, circle the population with a high CD45 signal and low/negative CD3 signal, and select “P3” (5.7.2)].

+SCREEN: Talent performs steps.

-Talent performs steps.
+SCREEN: Talent performs steps.

+SCREEN: Added shot: Show P3 in a new window

 Finally, gate for CD19-positive cells, which identify the B lymphocytes.
 With “CD19” on the y-axis, and “CD3” on the x-axis, circle the population with a high CD19 signal and a low/negative CD3 signal, and select “P4” [1-SCREEN].